 A theoretical presentation of the French method of stylistic analysis known as explication de texte and the application of this method to selected texts from various periods of French literature.

 FR 331 The Twentieth-Century French Novel

 A study of the novel of twentieth-century France, with particular attention to such authors as Gide, Proust, Mauriac, Sartre, Camus, Robbe-Grillet.
-Prerequisite: FR 230 or equivalent

 FR 333 The Modern French Theatre